Promptly-Technologies-LLC/rss-fetch-action/README.md

 ## Advanced Usage

 To customize the fetch and parser options, you can use the parser_options and fetch_options inputs.
-For example, if you want to fetch the original, unaltered feed rather than impose a standardized format, you can set `parser_options` to `{ normalization: false }`.
+For example, if you want to fetch the original, unaltered feed rather than impose a standardized format, you can set `parser_options` to `{"normalization": false}`.
 For more information on the available options, see the [feed-extractor README](https://www.npmjs.com/package/@extractus/feed-extractor#extract).

 In the example below, we fetch a Substack Atom feed and save it to the file `./feed.json`.
 Because we want to get entire blog posts rather than just titles and descriptions, we request the 'content:encoded' field for each entry in the Atom feed.
 We also request a human-readable date format rather than an ISO timestamp.
 To achieve this, we pass a `parser_options` object with `useISODateFormat` and `getExtraEntryFields`.